-Being that this is a blog about my autistic daughter, I’m sure that you are wondering when I’ll tell you the juicy tidbits about having a DD (developmentally disabled) toddler during mass-insanity.
+Being that this is a blog about my autistic daughter, I’m sure that you are wondering when I’ll tell you more of the juicy tidbits about having a developmentally disabled toddler during mass-insanity (aka: holidays).
 First, a little soapboxing: I don’t care anymore whether it’s my “autistic daughter” or “daughter with autism”.
 The whole people-first-speech thing really gets in the way of my brain flow.
 OF COURSE it’s my daughter first and her DSM-IV lable second.
 Give me a break.
 We’re nearing the second decade of the 21st century… honestly: autistic kids, or kids with autism; people that fear the disability will put their emotional impact on the autistic part no matter WHERE you put it in the sentence.

 There.
 Phew.
 Thanks for lasting through that little rant, and now we’re on to the holiday…